 Ask other people wether they have had any special experiences or sightings, and share yours.
 Everyone is here for more or less the same reason, so don’t feel shy about talking to strangers.
 Information gleaned from other visitors may be helpful in planning the next part of your route.

-So in short, kindly respect the following etiquettes whilst enjoying South Luangwa National Park;
+So in short, kindly respect the following etiquettes whilst enjoying South Luangwa National Park and surroundings;

 * Don’t overcrowd sightings